-We have no history of producing metals from our current properties.
+We have no history of producing metals from our current exploration properties.
 We do not produce gold and do not currently generate operating earnings.
-While we seek to move our projects and properties into production, such efforts will be subject to all of the risks associated with establishing new mining operations and business enterprises, including:
+While we seek to advance our projects and properties through exploration, such efforts will be subject to all of the risks associated with establishing new future potential mining operations and business enterprises, including:

-- the timing and cost, which are considerable, of the construction of mining and processing facilities; - the ability to find sufficient gold reserves to support a profitable mining operation; - the availability and costs of skilled labor and mining equipment; - compliance with environmental and other governmental approval and permit requirements; - the availability of funds to finance construction and development activities; - potential opposition from non-governmental organizations, environmental groups, local groups or local inhabitants that may delay or prevent development activities; and - potential increases in construction and operating costs due to changes in the cost of labor, fuel, power, materials and supplies.
+- the timing and cost, which are considerable, of the construction of mining and processing facilities; - the ability to find sufficient gold reserves to support a profitable mining operation; - the availability and costs of skilled labor and mining equipment; - compliance with environmental and other governmental approval and permit requirements; - the availability of funds to finance exploration activities; - potential opposition from non-governmental organizations, environmental groups, local groups or local inhabitants that may delay or prevent exploration activities; and - potential increases in construction and operating costs due to changes in the cost of labor, fuel, power, materials and supplies.

-It is common in new mining operations to experience unexpected problems and delays during construction, development and mine start-up.
+It is common in new mining operations to experience unexpected problems and delays during exploration activities.
 In addition, our management will need to be expanded.
-This could result in delays in the commencement of mineral production and increased costs of production.
-Accordingly, we cannot assure you that our activities will result in profitable mining operations or that we will successfully establish mining operations.
+This could result in delays in the commencement of potential mineral production and increased costs of production.
+Accordingly, we cannot assure you that our activities will result in any profitable mining operations or that we will ever successfully establish mining operations.